 ‘A mind is a terrible thing to taste…’

-Brain Dead is a 2007 American comedy horror gore film directed by Kevin S. Tenney (Witchtrap; Witchboard, Night of the Demons) from a screenplay by Dale Gelineau.
-It stars Joshua Benton, Sarah Grant Brendecke, and Michelle Tomlinson.
+Brain Dead is a 2007 American science fiction comedy horror film directed by Kevin S. Tenney (Witchtrap; Witchboard, Night of the Demons) from a screenplay written by Dale Gelineau.

-A small meteor hits a couple of fishermen in backswood USA and turns one of them into a slimy zombie.
+In the backwoods of the USA, a small meteor hits a couple of fishermen and turns one of them into a slimy zombie.
 The local police investigate.

 Meanwhile, two escaped convicts, two lost female hikers, a hypocritical televangelist and his attractive young assistant stumble into a deserted fishing lodge miles from civilisation.
 The convicts hold the others captive until they discover the missing fisherman have been decapitated or turned into brain-eating zombies by a parasitic alien goo…